mscdw/Duke-Backend/System Diagram.md

 - **Monitoring & Logging**
   - Our software will be configured to produce **structured logs (e.g., JSON)** that can be ingested by your enterprise logging and monitoring tools (e.g., Splunk, AWS CloudWatch Logs), which your teams will manage.

+---
+## Appendix: Planned Phase 2 PoV Enhancements

+The following functional enhancements are scoped for Phase 2:

+-   **Enterprise Authentication Integration:** Connect the RBAC service to an external identity provider (e.g., SAML, OIDC) for single sign-on.
+-   **Secrets Management Integration:** Integrate with Duke's standard secrets management tool (**AWS Secrets Manager** or **HashiCorp Vault**) for handling all application credentials.
+-   **Dedicated Image Storage:** Store images in an AWS S3 bucket instead of MongoDB for cost-effective and scalable storage.
+-   **Person Identity Management UI:** Interface within the Hub for analysts to merge, unmerge, and curate person identities in the re-identification collection.
+-   **Rules Engine Management UI:** Allow analysts to create, edit, and manage deterministic rules via the Hub interface.

+## Appendix: Post–Phase 2 PoV (Scalability Considerations)

+- **Collector Management UI:** Enable registration and monitoring of collectors via the Hub.
+- **(Tentative) Queue-Based Scaling:** Optionally refactor data flow to use a message queue (e.g., Amazon SQS) for better horizontal scaling of collectors.
+Estimated effort: ~1–2 weeks.